Compassion: Psychology

 Compassion has become associated with and researched in the fields of positive psychology and social psychology.
 Compassion is a process of connecting by identifying with another person.
 This identification with others through compassion can lead to increased motivation to do something in an effort to relieve the suffering of others.

-Compassion is an evolved function from the harmony of a three grid internal system: contentment-and-peace system, goals-and-drives system and threat-and-safety system.
+Compassion is an evolved function from the harmony of a three grid internal system: contentment-and-peace system, goals-and-drives system, and threat-and-safety system.
 Paul Gilbert defines these collectively as necessary regulated systems for compassion.

 Paul Ekman describes a "taxonomy of compassion" including: emotional recognition (knowing how another person feels), emotional resonance (feeling emotions another person feels), familial connection (care-giver-offspring), global compassion (extending compassion to everyone in the world), sentient compassion (extended compassion to other species), and heroic compassion (compassion that comes with a risk).

-Indeed, Paul Ekman goes on further to make an important distinction between proximal (i.e. in the moment) and distal compassion (i.e. predicting the future; affective forecasting): "... it has implications in terms of how we go about encouraging compassion.
+Ekman also distinguishes proximal (i.e. in the moment) from distal compassion (i.e. predicting the future; affective forecasting): "...it has implications in terms of how we go about encouraging compassion.
 We are all familiar with proximal compassion: Someone falls down in the street, and we help him get up.
 That's proximal compassion: where we see someone in need, and we help them.
-But, when I used to tell my kids, "Wear a helmet," that's distal compassion: trying to prevent harm before it occurs.
+But, when I used to tell my kids, 'Wear a helmet,' that's distal compassion: trying to prevent harm before it occurs.
 And that requires a different set of skills: It requires social forecasting, anticipating harm before it occurs, and trying to prevent it.
 Distal compassion is much more amenable to educational influences, I think, and it's our real hope."
 Distal compassion also requires perspective-taking.

-Compassion has been associated with important psychological outcomes including increases in mindfulness and emotion regulation.
+Compassion is associated with psychological outcomes including increases in mindfulness and emotion regulation.

+While empathy plays an important role in motivating caring for others and in guiding moral behavior, Jean Decety's research demonstrates that this is far from being systematic or irrespective to the social identity of the targets, interpersonal relationships, and social context.
+He proposes that empathic concern (compassion) has evolved to favor kin and members of one own social group, can bias social decision-making by valuing one single individual over a group of others, and this can frontally conflict with principles of fairness and justice.

 Compassion fatigue

-According to Figley, individuals with a higher capacity or responsibility to empathize with others may be at risk for "compassion fatigue", also called "secondary traumatic stress", which is related to professionals and individuals who spend a significant amount of time responding to information related to suffering.
-However, newer research by Singer and Ricard suggests that it is lack of suitable distress tolerance which gets people fatigued in compassion activities.
-Individuals that are at risk for compassion fatigue usually display these four key attributes: diminished endurance and/or energy, declined empathic ability, helplessness and/or hopelessness, as well as emotional exhaustion.
+People with a higher capacity or responsibility to empathize with others may be at risk for "compassion fatigue", also called "secondary traumatic stress".
+Examples of people at risk for compassion fatigue are those who spend significant time responding to information related to suffering.
+However, newer research by Singer and Ricard suggests that it is lack of suitable distress tolerance that gets people fatigued from compassion activities.
+Individuals at risk for compassion fatigue usually display these four key attributes: diminished endurance and/or energy, declined empathic ability, helplessness and/or hopelessness, and emotional exhaustion.
 Negative coping skills can also increase the risk of developing compassion fatigue.